SUI-Components/sui/packages/sui-lint/docs/eslint-rules.md

 ## Rules conflicting with prettier

-The following rules are unnecessary or might conflict with Prettier:
+No rules that are unnecessary or conflict with Prettier were found.

-- comma-dangle
-- react/jsx-equals-spacing

 ---